Charlie Hunnam Talks ‘Sons Of Anarchy’ Spinoff

-Charlie Hunnam’s character in the Sons of Anarchy series, Jax, was infamously killed off at the end of the show, but Hunnam is looking forward to finding out what happened to the rest of the characters in the world of Sons of Anarchy when the Mayans MC spinoff is which was ordered to series by FX late last year.
+Charlie Hunnam’s character in the Sons of Anarchy series, Jax, was infamously killed off at the end of the show, but Hunnam is looking forward to finding out what happened to the rest of the characters in the world of Sons of Anarchy when the Mayans MC spinoff starts, which was ordered to series by FX late last year.

 The Sexiest Outtakes from Charlie Hunnam’s InStyle Shoot – April 2017 by Billy Ballard #CharlieHunnam pic.twitter.com/0EKbDNTnHM